ipfs/ipfs-blog/src/_blog/how-to-store-and-maintain-nft-metadata.md

 ---
 title: How to Store and Maintain NFT Metadata
-description: What are the risks with NFT metadata, and how does IPFS help NFT holders secure their digital assets?
+description: What are the risks with NFT metadata and how does IPFS help NFT holders secure their digital assets?
 author: ''
 date: 2021-10-06